ruzanwali/AI-Artathon-3.0-AI-Creations/README.md

 ## Future Plan:
-we are planning to use py
+After we pass the 1st stage, we are planning to use pyOSC(Open Sound Control) to communicate between the human and 3D object to mirror/reflect the human movments to the 3D object.